a. If you are interested in enrolling in Arabic 1A:

 You must complete the following steps to enroll in an Arabic course at UCI:

-- Complete a Student Language Background Survey available on the Humanities Language Learning Program web site.
+- Complete a Student Language Background Survey available on the Program in Global Languages and Communication web site.

 - Take the placement test, if required.

-- After you have taken the placement test, the director of the Humanities Language Learning Program will contact you to discuss your placement and enrollment authorization.
+- After you have taken the placement test, the director of the Program in Global Languages and Communication will contact you to discuss your placement and enrollment authorization.

 The test contains only formal Arabic (also known as Modern Standard Arabic and al-Fusha).